greenbytewizard/entraid-group-dl-removal/README.md

 # entraid-group-dl-removal
-Powershell automation script to remove Microsoft Entra Id assigned groups and DLs.
+Powershell automation script to remove Microsoft Entra Id assigned groups and DLs from a defined user.